Our English as Additional Language (EAL) Service support model and guiding principles.

 - English proficiency prevents students from accessing the mainstream curriculum

 The Department’s EAL support is a ‘needs-based model’.
 The model is based on a set of eight Guiding Principles.

 - Student Centred and Needs-based

 - Inclusive Practice

-The eligibility and level of EAL support is based on the student’s English proficiency levels.
+A student’s English language levels determine eligibility and the level of EAL support.
 These levels align to the EAL/D Learning Progression within the Australian Curriculum.

 The purpose of the resource is to assist EAL Students in their acquisition of English.

 Schools may be eligible for EAL Teacher FTE from the EAL Service and/or money.
-Schools have the flexibility to use the resource in the best way to support each EAL student to learn English.
+Schools use the resource in the best way to support each EAL student to learn English.

-For further information about English as an Additional Language services and supports, please contact: firstname.lastname@example.org
+For further information about the EAL Service, please contact: firstname.lastname@example.org